Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Far from equilibrium energy transport

-Quite remarkably, the equilibrium Tolman-Ehrenfest temperature $T_{\textrm{eq}}(x)$ in this curved spacetime does not identify with the imposed temperature profile $T_{\textrm{ ext}}(x)$: the difference is a direct measure of the amplitude of the corrections due to the trace and gravitational anomalies.
-Indeed, plugging the above potential into the anomalous Luttinger relation~\eqref{eq:anLuttinger:Explicit} we obtain
+We can now use our results of section \ref{sec:AnomalousTE}: the equilibrium temperature $T(x)$ in this curved spacetime does not identify with the standard Tolman-Ehrenfest $T_{\textrm{ TE}}(x)$: the difference is a direct measure of the amplitude of the corrections due to the trace and gravitational anomalies.
+More precisely, let us recall the relation \eqref{eq:anLuttinger}: $\gamma T^2(x) = \gamma T_{\textrm{ TE}}^2 + \varepsilon^{(2)}_q$ where the quantum energy scale